jeager/novaquotes/README.md

-# README

-## TheNovaquotes
+# TheNovaquotes

 This app was designed to be a "quotes" database for the Novatics team.
 It integrates with Slack, where the quotes can be submited.
+THe demo can be viewed in https://thenovaquotes.herokuapp.com

 ## The Stack